Break the Barrier: Conquer the Sub-1:30 Half Marathon with This Game-Changing Training Plan

 At the end of the experiment, Stephen found that the keto group could stay on the treadmill for around twice as long before becoming exhausted compared to the carb-fed Group.

-Another experiment had 20 elite ultra-marathoners and ironman distance athletes perform a maximal graded exercise test and a 3-hour submaximal run at around 60 percent of VO2 max on a treadmill to assess metabolic responses.
+Another experiment had 20 elite ultra-marathoners and Ironman distance athletes perform a maximal graded exercise test and a 3-hour submaximal run at around 60 percent of VO2 max on a treadmill to assess metabolic responses.

 During the experiment, Group I was fed the classic high-carb diet, whereas Group II was given a low-carb diet for an average of 20 months.

 The result?
-The researchers concluded that long-term keto-adaptation results in drastically high-fat oxidation rates.
+The researchers concluded that long-term keto-adaptation results in drastically high fat oxidation rates.

 The Case of Zach Bitter

-But keep in mind that Zach has been surfing the keto wave since 2011.
 According to some of his interviews and writings, Zach also cycles between ketosis and low-carb, so he’s not strictly keto throughout the year.

 What’s more?

-The guy focuses on an ultramarathon, which are run at a slow and steady pace.
+The guy focuses on an ultramarathon, which is run at a slow and steady pace.
 Fueling with fat makes more sense during long distances.
 On the other hand, the more intense the race, the more you’ll need carbohydrates instead of fat for fuel.

 You can hear him talk about his keto experience on the Lex Friedman podcast: